openvinotoolkit/openvino.genai/image_generation/stable_diffusion_1_5/cpp/README.md

 # OpenVINO Stable Diffusion (with LoRA) C++ image generation pipeline
 The pure C++ text-to-image pipeline, driven by the OpenVINO native C++ API for Stable Diffusion v1.5 with LMS Discrete Scheduler, supports both static and dynamic model inference.
-It includes advanced features like [LoRA](https://huggingface.co/docs/peft/conceptual_guides/lora) integration with [safetensors](https://huggingface.co/docs/safetensors/index#format) and [OpenVINO extension for tokenizers](https://github.com/openvinotoolkit/openvino_contrib/blob/master/modules/custom_operations/user_ie_extensions/tokenizer/python/README.md).
-Loading `user_ov_extensions` provided by `openvino-tokenizers` to `ov::Core` enables tokenization.
+It includes advanced features like [LoRA](https://huggingface.co/docs/peft/conceptual_guides/lora) integration with [safetensors](https://huggingface.co/docs/safetensors/index#format) and [OpenVINO Tokenizers](https://github.com/openvinotoolkit/openvino_tokenizers).
+Loading `user_ov_extensions` provided by `openvino_tokenizers` to `ov::Core` enables tokenization.
 The sample uses [diffusers](../../common/diffusers) for image generation and [imwrite](../../common/imwrite) for saving `.bmp` images.
 This demo has been tested on Windows and Unix platforms.
 There is also a Jupyter [notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/225-stable-diffusion-text-to-image/225-stable-diffusion-text-to-image.ipynb) which provides an example of image generation in Python.

 > [!NOTE]
 >This tutorial assumes that the current working directory is `<openvino.genai repo>/image_generation/stable_diffusion_1_5/cpp/` and all paths are relative to this folder.